Khushi8738conestogac/To-Do-Task-Manager/README.md

 ## Team Members
 - Khushi (GitHub Setup, Task Management)
-- [Add other team members here]
+- Tejinderjit
+- Sourabh
+- Kartik
+- Masruf

 ## How to Use
-1. Clone the repo:
+1. Clone the repository.